MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 LLM-as-a-Judge Evaluators

 LLM-as-a-Judge evaluators use another language model to grade responses.
 Instead of hand-crafted rules, the evaluator LLM reads the question, the reference answer, and the model output, then assigns a score (e.g., 1–10).
 This approach is flexible, scalable, and works well for subjective tasks like semantic similarity, reasoning quality, or explanation clarity.

+LESSON 3

+This project builds a small RAG pipeline using the Perplexity API and evaluates it with LangSmith.
+A Perplexity-powered langsmith_rag function retrieves context, generates answers, and logs runs.
+A LangSmith dataset is created with custom Q/A examples.
+Evaluators score model outputs, and evaluate() runs experiments across full datasets, versions, splits, selected examples, repetitions, concurrency, and metadata.
+This setup lets you measure and compare the performance of your RAG system easily.
+The model used by us is sonar pro.